fbpx

 You can go back and adjust any of the channels as needed.
 You have now color-graded the image to create a different feel, such as a moody vibe, in my case.

-2. The Color Balance Adjustment Layer
+Option 2: The Color Balance Adjustment Layer

 The next method uses the Color Balance Adjustment Layer and works similarly to the Selective Color method but is simplified.
-This method only gives you the option to adjust three tonal ranges; Shadows, Midtones, and Highlights.
+This method only gives you the option to adjust three tonal ranges: Shadows, Midtones, and Highlights.

 This adjustment layer is primarily used to correct colors on an image, such as adding skin tones back in on photos taken using a flash.
 However, you can also use this adjustment to adjust the tone and mood of your image for a creative effect.

-Select the Color Balance icon in the Adjustments panel, and the layer is added above your image layer.
+Select the Color Balance icon in the Adjustments Panel, and the layer is added above your image layer.

 You can preserve the luminosity by ensuring the box is checked at the bottom of the panel.
 I recommend checking this option to not affect the image’s perceived brightness.